 John Hannigan continued to live at 27 Hereford until about 1945, when he moved to the Boston City Club at 14 Somerset.
-He was the assessed owner of 27 Hereford through 1945.
 In the late 1940s, he was a leader of the Beacon Hill residents group opposing construction of an underground garage at the Boston Common.
 According to his New York Times obituary, he suffered a stroke while serving in this capacity which led to his death in February of 1949.

-By 1946, 27 Hereford was the home of Edgar H. Cobb and his wife, Katherine V. (Denny) Cobb.
-Edgar H. Cobb et al were the assessed owners from 1946.
-He was president of the Boston Lumber Company.
+On February 1, 1945, 27 Hereford was acquired from John Hannigan by Edgar Humphrey Cobb and his wife, Katharine V. (Denny) Cobb.
+He was a lumber merchant.
 They continued to live there until about 1950.

-By 1951, 27 Hereford was the home of Donald E. Breckenridge and his wife, Joyce (Cook) Breckenridge.
+On February 1, 1950, 27 Hereford was acquired from Grace Dawes by Donald E. Breckenridge and his wife, Joyce (Cook) Breckenridge.
 They previously had lived at 262 Newbury, which also was the location of his business, Breckenridge Inc., which sold kitchen cabinets and equipment.
-He was the assessed owner of 27 Hereford from 1951.
-They continued to live there until his death in June of 1957.
+They continued to live at 27 Hereford until his death in June of 1957.

 James Bayley was an attorney.
 He served as a Boston City Councilor from 1944 to 1947, and as a member of the State House of Representatives from 1949 to 1958.

-In September of 1980, John C. Becker and his wife, Georgiana E. Becker, purchased 27 Hereford from Janet C. Bayley.
+On September 10, 1980, 27 Hereford was purchased from Janet Bayley by John C. Becker and his wife, Georgiana E. Becker.
 In May of 1984, they filed for (and subsequently received) permission to convert the property from a single-family dwelling into a two-family dwelling.

-In April of 1994, Dr. Herbert Y. Kressel, a physician and professor of radiology, and his wife, Shirley Kressel, a landscape architect and urban designer, purchased 27 Hereford from John and Georgiana Becker.
+On April 14, 1994, 27 Hereford was purchased from the Beckers by Dr. Herbert Y. Kressel, a physician and professor of radiology, and his wife, Shirley Kressel, a landscape architect and urban designer.

-In December of 2004, the Kressels entered into a “Preservation Restriction Agreement” with the National Architectural Trust for the purpose of ensuring the preservation of 27 Hereford’s exterior.
+On December 20, 2004, the Kressels entered into a “Preservation Restriction Agreement” with the National Architectural Trust for the purpose of ensuring the preservation of 27 Hereford’s exterior.